 Album hit version by Eagles (1979).

-From the wiki: “‘In the City’ was written by Barry De Vorzon and Joe Walsh, and first recorded by Walsh for release on the 1979 soundtrack album for The Warriors.
+From the wiki: “‘In the City’ was written by Barry De Vorzon and Joe Walsh, and was first recorded by Walsh for release on the 1979 soundtrack album to The Warriors.
 Walsh recalls: ‘I went to junior-high school at P.S.
 216 in Queens (NYC).
 I was in a gang, but we weren’t that tough because I had to be in by 7:30 to practice clarinet.
 Anyway, I came up with ‘In The City’ out of memories of growing up partly in New York City, which contrasted a lot from where I lived before that, which was Ohio.’

 Written and originally recorded by Steve Young (1969).

 Also recorded by Steve Young (1972), Ian Matthews (1973).

 From the wiki: “Steve Young was inspired to eventually write ‘Seven Bridges Road’ during a sojourn in Montgomery, Alabama in the early 1960s: according to Young ‘a group of friends…showed me [a] road [that] led out of town…after you had crossed seven bridges you found yourself out in the country on a dirt road.
 Spanish moss hung in the trees and there were old farms with old fences and graveyards and churches and streams.
 A high bank dirt road with trees.
 It seemed like a Disney fantasy at times.’